-But since April is National Poetry Month, let’s switch gears with a roundup of our favorite kids’ picture books with poetry as their focus.
+April is National Poetry Month, so let’s do a roundup of our favorite poetry books for kids.
 While a lot of children’s books use rhyming text to tell a story, these books are specifically created to showcase poems – whether originally written for a children’s audience or not.
-I love poetry books for kids that believe kids can manage interesting, “advanced” writing and imagery.
+I love poetry books for kids that believe children can manage interesting, “advanced” writing and imagery.
 The variety of language and structure is great for their growing brains and imaginations… and also refreshing for the grownups who read with them!

 Comets, Stars, the Moon, and Mars: Space Poems and Paintings by Douglas Florian.
 Sly humor, puns, and other plays on words combined with the planets, and gorgeous artwork.
 Even if the young reader in your world isn’t an astronomy fanatic, this is a fun book.

 Eric Carle’s Dragons, Dragons, which is Eric Carle paintings illustrating excerpts from poetry by various authors.
 It’s sometimes hard to recall, when faced by the avalanche of Eric Carle merchandise, that it all started because he is a good artist.
 Pair his paintings of dragons and various other mythological monsters with poems about them, and Boy Detective was mesmerized.
 We had to buy the book, since it wasn’t feasible to fly to his cousins’ house in Colorado to re-read it often.